linkovich2/StarboundExtended/README.md

 - Triples planet size
 - Changes some vanilla recipes (soon to be a LOT)
 - Replaces quest GUI with in-game tutorial / hint system
+  - Overwrites tutorial quests to provide hints with how to proceed
 - Removes random loot chests from surface / underground generation
 - Removes capsules and status pods from surface / underground generation